Syedaaneesa/jpmhomeletsltd/README.md

-# 🏢 JPM HomeLets Ltd – Professional WordPress Maintenance Project
+#🏢 JPM HomeLets Ltd – Professional WordPress Support & Maintenance Project

-This project showcases a fully customized WordPress website for JPM HomeLets Ltd, designed to present their expert serviced office solutions and commercial property maintenance services across the UK through a professional, trustworthy, and user-friendly corporate design.
+This project features a fully tailored WordPress website for JPM HomeLets Ltd, created to highlight their serviced office solutions and commercial property maintenance services across the UK with a professional, reliable, and user-friendly corporate design.

 You can visit the live site here:
 🔗 [https://jpmhomeletsltd.com/](https://jpmhomeletsltd.com/)